 It is strawberry season in the Pacific Northwest and time to go to the u-pick berry farm!
 When I told our three year old daughter it was strawberry picking time, she hastily ran to find the bucket we used last year.
 She was ready to go!
 Skylar remembered how much fun she had picking, and taste testing, berries in the field in the sunshine at the u-pick berry farm last year.

 Educate and Appreciate

 Taking children to real farms helps them understand the origins of our food.
 They have the opportunity to first hand grasp the interconnection between nature, our food, and our impact on the planet.
 Kids will be healthier, happier and smarter having time outdoors.

 And for many children, farm adventures like this gets them off their personal digital assistants (PDA’s), smartphones etc and into real life.
-There is just way too much a knockout post where to buy Pregabalin online research out there now about the damages incurred socially, physically and mentally from overexpose and excessive PDA use.
+There is just way too much a knockout post research out there now about the damages incurred socially, physically and mentally from overexpose and excessive PDA use.

 Our U-pick berry farm adventure

 It was a sweet sight seeing our daughter forage through the clover and buttercups to find strawberries hiding safely underneath.
 Some plants were as tall as her at three feet tall.
 The field looked very over grown with everything but strawberries.

 However, the strawberries were there, in all their glory and juiciness.
 Plus most of them were huge.
 This u-pick berry farm had definitely flourished since last year.
 And the bees were happily buzzing about the clover.